Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Here's how:

-Put about one cup (for small dogs) to two cups (for large dogs) of oatmeal into a blender or food processor and grind it into a fine powder.
-You'll know it's fine enough when it dissolves easily in warm water.
+Place about one cup (for small dogs) to two cups (for large dogs) of rolled oats into a blender or food processor and grind them into a fine powder.
+You'll know they're fine enough when they dissolve easily in warm water.

-Fill the tub with warm, but not hot, water.
+Fill the bathtub with warm, but not hot, water.
 The water temperature should be comfortable for your dog.

-Sprinkle the ground oat powder evenly into the water and stir until the water reaches a milky consistency.
-The oatmeal will dissolve and release soothing ingredients.
+Sprinkle the ground oat flakes evenly into the water and stir until the water becomes milky.
+The oats will dissolve and release soothing ingredients.

 Carefully place your dog in the water.
-Gently massage the oatmeal water into his coat and skin, especially in itchy or dry areas.
-Make sure the coat is thoroughly soaked.
+Gently massage the oatmeal water into its fur and skin, especially on itchy or dry areas.
+Ensure the fur is thoroughly soaked.

 Let your dog soak in the oatmeal bath for about 10-15 minutes.
 This gives the soothing properties of the oatmeal time to work on the skin.